Gazza’s Gas and Grease — The Valleys

 Jaak: Dieter — stay here, I’m sure he’s in here.

-Jaak squeezed in between the first row of cars to the second row behind – there was just enough room for him to wiggle past.
-Then in an even narrower space he could just see the end of a nose and two trembly ears peeking out of the gap between the pickup tray and the car stacked on top.
+Jaak squeezed between the first row of cars and the second behind — there was just enough room to wiggle through.
+In an even narrower space, he could just see the end of a nose and two trembly ears peeking out of the gap between the pickup tray and the car stacked on top.

 Jaak: Tag!
 I know you’re in there — c’mon out!